Standing at the trailhead into Burren National Park, fascination sets in as I gaze off into the remote, rocky landscape.

 To start the hike there was a somewhat defined path to follow, but it wasn’t a typical dirt hiking trail.
 Soon the path largely disappeared into a sea of rocks, leaving only pieces of slippery limestone to walk on.

 I made sure to pay attention to my surroundings, keeping a keen eye out for the little colourful trail markers, often screwed onto boulders, indicating the way.
-I wasn’t worried about getting lost since the wide-open space made it easy to see the general direction you came from, but I didn’t want to get off course either, especially since I was hiking alone in the rain.
+I wasn’t worried about getting lost since the wide-open space made it easy to see the general direction I came from, but I didn’t want to get off course either, especially since I was hiking alone in the rain.

 Traversing across the smooth, unevenly shaped rocks, I had to be careful where I stepped.
 Not only was the surface incredibly slick, but the mud that separated the stones would really make my shoes slippery if I slid into it.